Damrl-lab/Aurora/backend/README.md

 * **Model changes**: Editing `server.py` in `deepseek_llm` auto‑reloads Uvicorn (\~1s).
 * **Port conflicts**: Ensure no other services occupy ports 8000–8010.
 * **Prolog issues**: Check Prolog rule files under `services/prolog_kb`; use `DEBUG_PROLOG=true` in `.env`.

----

-## Contributing

-1. Fork the repository and create a feature branch.
-2. Write clear commit messages and keep changes scoped.
-3. Add tests for new functionality under `/evaluation`.
-4. Submit a Pull Request and request review.

----

-## License

-This project is not currently supported by any license.